Global X ETFs Expands Preferred Stock and Catholic Values Offerings

-NEW YORK, June 24, 2020 (GLOBE NEWSWIRE) -- Global X ETFs, the New York-based provider of exchange-traded funds (ETFs), today announced the launches of the Global X Variable Rate Preferred ETF (PFFV), and the Global X Catholic Values Developed ex-U.S. ETF (CEFA).
+New York, June 24, 2020 (GLOBE NEWSWIRE) -- Global X ETFs, the New York-based provider of exchange-traded funds (ETFs), today announced the launches of the Global X Variable Rate Preferred ETF (PFFV), and the Global X S&P Catholic Values Developed ex-U.S. ETF (CEFA).
 These funds will grow the investment solutions available to investors in existing suites of Global X ETFs.

 Through PFFV, investors can efficiently access the traditionally shorter-duration variable rate segment of the preferred stock space.
 Variable rate preferreds can include securities that offer fixed-to-floating rate coupons or those that offer floating rate coupons for the entire life of the issuance.
 By allocating to securities with variable coupon payments, investors may utilize PFFV to lower the duration, or interest rate risk, of their portfolios, while potentially achieving the higher yields typically associated with the preferred stock asset class.
 PFFV comes with an expense ratio of 0.25%, which is half the industry average.